Brie Larson dressed as Captain Marvel surprises moviegoers

 Larson greeted excited fans before the screening.

-"I just heard that I was on the cups and popcorn and I wanted to see for myself," Larson said in the video.
+"I just heard that I was on the cups and popcorn and I wanted to see for myself," Larson said to the New Jersey moviegoers in the video.
 "Thank you so much for coming.
-You guys are so awesome to come opening weekend," Larson said to the New Jersey movie goers in the video.
+You guys are so awesome to come opening weekend."

 Captain Marvel is already skyrocketing up the box office charts after its first full day in theaters on Friday.
 The Marvel superhero film earned an estimated $61.4 million domestically, Disney announced Saturday, including the $20.7 million preview day on Thursday.